-A Message from the Director of Graduate Studies:
+A Message from the Director of Graduate Admissions:

 Thank you for your interest in our graduate program.
 Each year the program attracts many applications from all over the world.
 Please read the guidelines on application posted at this web page carefully.